roytang/blog/content/notes/2012/08/236783859432300544/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/236783859432300544/
+title: ''
 ---

-RT [@cesdrilon](https://twitter.com/cesdrilon/): RT @nhkcharm: Palace: "we ask the Filipino people to join the President and the cabinet in prayer for his successful rescue."
+RT @nhkcharm: Palace: "we ask the Filipino people to join the President and the cabinet in prayer for his successful rescue."